tadityar/Cduino-win/README.md

 #### Remote LED Instruction
 1. Attach LED to pin 13 and GND on the UNO XBee shield and put the jumpers exactly at [this](http://imgur.com/a/P6Fyq) position.
-2. Upload the Arduino sketches for this lab titled "lab1_b_due.ino" and "lab1_b_uno.ino".
+2. Upload the Arduino sketches for this lab titled "lab1_b_due.ino" and "lab1_b_uno.ino"(Remember to remove the XBee shield before uploading).
 3. Modify write.c to match your settings (COM port number, what to send, and the baud rate).
 4. Run write.c with an IDE or gcc.
 5. Try running gui.c to see how to make simple gui in C.